mossbanay/Psychology-3-4/Questions/Chapter1.md

 # Learning Activity 1.5

 ### Define the meaning of the terms extraneous variable and confounding variable.
-- *extraneous variable*: Any varible outside the scope of the experiment that has an affect on the IV or the DV.
+- *extraneous variable*: Any varible other than the IV that has an unwanted effect on the DV.
-- *confounding variable*: Any variable other than the IV that _has_ an unwanted affect on the DV, making it impossible to determine which of the variables has produced the change in the DV.
+- *confounding variable*: Any varible other than the IV that has an unwanted effect on the DV, making it impossible to determine which of the variables caused a change in the DV.

 ### In what key way are extraneous and confounding variables similar and different?
-Extraneous and confounding variables both variables outside the scope of the experiment that potentially affect either the IV or DV in an experiment.
-Confounding variables are extraneous variables that _have_ caused a change in the DV.
+Both extraneous and confounding variables can cause unwanted effect on the DV, although with extraneous variables you may still be able to determine the effect that the IV while with confounding variables the difference is indistinguishable.

 ### Give two reasons to explain why it is essential to control extraneous and potentially confounding variables in research.
-If these variables aren't controlled for they may render the experiment and its reseults invalid and therefore unusable.
-They also can lead to inaccurate conclusions in research.
+If these variables aren't controlled for it becomes difficult to isolate the effects of the IV, and may render the experiment and its results invalid.

 ---